PHIacademy/ai-engineering-claude-c4-enterprise-multi-agent-code-review-orchestrator-project/README.md

 A production-ready multi-agent system that automates code review using the Claude Agent SDK.

-> Submitted for: **AI Engineering with Claude Nanodegree** — Course 4: *Bounded Autonomy and Guardrails with Claude and Claude Code* — Final Project (Phase 6)
+> Submitted for: **AI Engineering with Claude Nanodegree** — Course 4: *Bounded Autonomy and Guardrails with Claude and Claude Code* — Final Project

 ## Project Overview